aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 ***Aspose.BarCode for Java*** enables generating and reading several four-state postal barcode standards, including *RM4SCC*, *Dutch KIX*, *OneCode*, *Australia Post*, and *Mailmark*.
 By design, four-state barcode types use four different bar types to encode data: tracker (T), descender (D), ascender (A), and full (F).
 Therefore, each symbol is encoded in four bars meaning that two bits are encoded in one character.
 In general, four-state symbologies are designed as variations of the *RM4SCC* standard and support encoding numerical characters and uppercase English letters.
 All aforementioned four-state barcode types except *Dutch KIX* contain checksum controls.
 In addition, *Mailmark* and *Australia Post* support Reed-Solomon error correction to enable data recovery.

 ### **RM4SCC Standard**
 The *RM4SCC* symbology can be used to encode numerical characters and uppercase English letters.
 In this barcode standard, each symbol in a barcode is encoded in four bars among which two bars are enlarged upwards and the other two bars - downwards.
-Using supported combinations of bars with different length, it is possible to encode up to 36 characters, i.e. 10 digits and 26 letters. *RM4SCC* contains obligatory checksum controls using the modulo 6 algorithm.
+Using supported combinations of bars with different lengths, it is possible to encode up to 36 characters, i.e. 10 digits and 26 letters. *RM4SCC* contains obligatory checksum controls using the modulo 6 algorithm.

 <p align="center"><img src="postalrm4sccbarcode.png"></p>